-Since 1958 the State of Mysore (presently Karnataka) had been endeavouring to make a special provision for the advancement of its socially and educationally backward classes of citizens under Article 15(4) of the Constitution.
-In 1962, the Government issued an order effectively reserving 68% of the seats in public universities (engineering and medical colleges) from SC, ST and OBC communities.
-In this instance, the government had categorised backward classes into two groups, Backward Classes and More Backward Classes (MBCs).
-50% seats for admission were reserved for all backward classes of which 28% were for BCs and 22% for MBCs.
+In 1962, the State of Mysore (presently Karnataka) issued an order effectively reserving 68% of the seats in public universities (engineering and medical colleges) from SC, ST and OBC communities.
+The order categorised backward classes into two groups: Backward Classes and More Backward Classes (MBCs).
+50% seats for admission were reserved for all backward classes, of which 28% were for BCs and 22% for MBCs.
 There was a provision of 15% reservation for SCs and 3% for STs.
-This reservation of 68% was to benefit marginalised communities in admission to educational institutions.
-This order was challenged before the Court by 23 petitioners.
+The order was challenged before the Supreme Court by a batch of 23 petitioners.